 There were no American Indian/Alaskan Native students on the women's Cross Country/Track teams during the 2011-2013 academic years.
 There were no Asian students on the team for this three-year period.
 There were no Native Hawaiian/Pacific Islanders on the team for this three-year period.
-There were two Black/ African American students on the team in 2011 and none in 2012 and 2013.
+There were two Black/

+African American students on the team in 2011 and none in 2012 and 2013.
 There were no Hispanic Latino student athletes on the team for this three-year period.
 There were 10 white Non-Hispanic students on the team in the 2011 academic year, 10 in the 2012 academic year and three in the 2013 academic year.
 There were no Non-resident Alien student-athletes on the team for this three-year period.
 There was one student of two or more races on the team in 2011, two in 2012 and two in 2013.
-There were five students of unknown race on the team in 2011, four students of unknown race on the team in 2013.
+There were five students of unknown race on the team in 2011, four students of unknown race on the team in 2012, and one student of unknown race on the team in 2013.